cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("bayescount")` provides a set of functions to allow analysis of count data (such as faecal egg count data) using Bayesian MCMC methods.
 -   `r pkg("BayesGWQS")` fits Bayesian grouped weighted quantile sum (BGWQS) regressions for one or more chemical groups with binary outcomes.
 -   `r pkg("BayesLogit")` provides tools for sampling from the PolyaGamma distribution based on Polson, Scott, and Windle (2013).
+-   The `r pkg("mlogitBMA")` Provides a modified function `bic.glm()` of the `r pkg("BMA")` package that can be applied to multinomial logit (MNL) data.
+-   The `r pkg("MNP")` package fits multinomial probit models using MCMC methods.
+-   `r pkg("predmixcor")` provides functions to predict the binary response based on high dimensional binary features modeled with Bayesian mixture models.
+-   `r bioc("vbmp")` is a package for variational Bayesian multinomial probit regression with Gaussian process priors.
+It estimates class membership posterior probability employing variational and sparse approximation to the full posterior.
+This software also incorporates feature weighting by means of Automatic Relevance Determination.
+-   `r pkg("zic")` provides functions for an MCMC analysis of zero-inflated count models including stochastic search variable selection.

 #### Experiment/Contingency table/meta analysis/AB testing methods
 -   `r pkg("abtest")` provides functions for Bayesian A/B testing including prior elicitation options based on Kass and Vaidyanathan (1992).